guritso/slash-bot-template/README.md

 }
 ```

-So you go to discord and use
+then go to discord and use

 ```bash
 /add name:command1 type:guild